jkeefe/newmark-online-investigations/README.md

 We will work as a team, and on sub-teams, with opportunities for individual focus in any of these areas.
 Together, all students will take part in contemporary tactics used by today’s leading news organizations.
 Student work Quartz publishes will be credited by name.

 Our objective is to learn real skills around considering and conducting online investigations by conducting — and, we hope, publishing — an actual investigative report.

+In this class, as we do at Quartz, we celebrate, encourage, and foster a spirit of generosity and the force of ideas.

 # Weekly Meetings